Meetings

 Activities:

-The Lions Club’s fundraising and community service activities include: The Cattleman’s Banquet (which has been held for more than 70 years and is the oldest, continuous Lions fundraiser in Florida), diabetes screenings at both the Alachua Spring and Fall Festivals, and an annual White Cane Law Awareness Walk.
-The Lions also participate in Alachua's Christmas parade and Christmas drawing.
+Our fundraising and community service activities include hosting the Cattleman’s Banquet, a tradition spanning more than 84 years and recognized as the oldest continuous Lions fundraiser in Florida.
+We conduct diabetes screenings at both the Alachua Spring and Fall Festivals and organize an annual White Cane Law Awareness Walk.
+The Lions also participate in Alachua's Christmas parade and Christmas drawing, fostering community spirit during the holiday season.

 Fundraising:

-The Alachua Lions Club is fully self-supporting, and not a penny of the money raised at our events benefits the club itself.
-Lions take great pride in the fact that 100% of the monies raised from the public is given back to the public.
-The Lions take care of club expenses through the club dues and with other personal funds.
+The Alachua Lions Club is entirely self-supporting; none of the funds raised at our events benefit the club itself.
+We take great pride in ensuring that 100% of the monies raised from the public are returned to the community.
+Club expenses are covered through member dues and personal contributions, allowing all public donations to directly support our service initiatives.

 Lions Clubs International is the world's largest service club organization with more than 1.4 million members in approximately 46,000 clubs in more than 200 countries and geographical areas around the world.